Airbnb & Short-Term Rental Rules in Charlotte, NC (2026)

 Can I do Airbnb in Charlotte?

-Yes, short-term rentals are allowed in Charlotte, NC with registration required.
+Yes, short-term rentals are allowed in Charlotte, NC.

 Source: Charlotte Code of Ordinances — Short-Term Rental Registration.
 Last verified April 5, 2026.
 View source